fillipe-gsm/file-converter-puc-ia/README.rst

 This is meant to be used as the final project for the Python course from the Artificial Intelligence program at PUC Minas.

-It has nothing groundbreaking, so you can safely ignore it.
+It has nothing groundbreaking, so you should safely ignore it.
 In any case, if you managed to get here, feel free to check my other (hopefully) more useful projects:

 - `Python TSP <https://github.com/fillipe-gsm/python-tsp>`_: a TSP solver;
 - `Python Kanban <https://github.com/fillipe-gsm/python-kanban>`_: a Kanban board for the command line.